The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Introduction and statement of results

-\begin{Annotation} \textbf{(Organization)} I have tried to keep the exposition as elementary as possible.
-This requires a balance between the succinct and the verbose -- in cases of doubt I have opted for the verbose.
-In this annotated student version, some complementary remarks are included that will most likely not appear in the published version.
+In this annotated student version, some complementary remarks are included that will not appear in the published version.
 They are set in small font, as this one, and numbered separately in order to ensure consistent references.

 \makeatletter \begin{quote} [4]{#2} [3]{ \ifthenelse{\equal{#2}{}}{\unskip\ignorespaces}{\item[#2.] \bf#3\unskip\@addpunct.\rm }} [3]{ \ifthenelse{\equal{#2}{}}{\unskip\ignorespaces}{#2.~#3\unskip\@addpunct. }} [3]{ \unskip\ignorespaces}